drbeanies/drbeanies/README.md

 <p align="center">
 Read links 4 more info
 <p align="center">
-If you would like to, you can request me to make ponies of any character depending on the media/if itll look good in my style
+If you would like to, you can request me to make ponies of any character depending on the media/if they'll look good in my style
 <p align="center">